^

 True bacteriuria and false bacteriuria

-Hidden bacteriuria, asymptomatic bacteriuria
+Latent bacteriuria, asymptomatic bacteriuria

-Diagnostics of the bacteriuria
+Diagnostics bacteriuria

-As an express method, approximate-chemical methods are used:
+As an express method, approximate chemical methods are used:

 Urine culture for bacteriuria